sparanoid/almace-scaffolding/_app/_posts/note/2014-06-01-custom-html-markups.md

 ### Medium Size

-Medium size is the default size of images, so you don't need additional CSS class for it.
+The medium size is the default size of images, so you don't need additional CSS classes for it.

 ```md
 ![Image](https://sparanoid.com/logo.png)